zingchart/zingchart-angular/README.md

 `npm install zingchart-angular`

+**Note:** If using the angular-cli to generate a project, you will need to use `npm install zingchart-angular --legacy-peer-deps`.

 ## 2. Include the `zingchartAngular` module in your project

 You can import the module in your module declaration file.
 This is typically `app.module.ts` for many hello world examples.